Ditectrev/DP-203/README.md

 - [ ] week
 - [x] month

-### HOTSPOT You use Azure Data Lake Storage Gen2 to store data that data scientists and data engineers will query by using Azure Databricks interactive notebooks.
+### You use Azure Data Lake Storage Gen2 to store data that data scientists and data engineers will query by using Azure Databricks interactive notebooks.
 Users will have access only to the Data Lake Storage folders that relate to the projects on which they work.
 You need to recommend which authentication methods to use for Databricks and Data Lake Storage to provide the users with the appropriate access.
 The solution must minimize administrative effort and development effort.
 Which authentication method should you recommend for each Azure service?

 ![Question 167](images/question167.jpg)